Planning a route

 ).AvoidType.CarPools

-: Avoids routes that require the use of carpool (HOV/High-Occupancy Vehicle) lanes (section:SectionType.Carpool
+: Avoids routes that require the use of carpool lanes (HOV/High-Occupancy Vehicle) (section:SectionType.Carpool

 ).AvoidType.AlreadyUsedRoads